Saving BP around £2 million per year in petrol station maintenance costs.

 Now supporting over 13,000 petrol station retail sites in over 15 countries, Urgent has enabled BP to reduce its dependency on outsourced providers and has delivered savings of approximately £2 million per year.

-The standardised API interface also creates supply chain efficiencies.
-In the UK and Germany, for example, 70% of maintenance tasks are updated by suppliers using the API.
-And on average, supplier time on site is reduced by six minutes per update, equating to a saving of almost 600 work days per year.
+The Urgent platform also creates significant efficiencies.
+In the UK and Germany, for example, 70% of maintenance tasks are automatically allocated to contractors.
+On average, client time is reduced by six minutes per task, equating to a saving of almost 600 work days per year.

 Alongside reactive petrol station maintenance management, Urgent also provides H&S incident reporting, compliance and environmental audits, contractor management, online equipment repair guides and inventory management of assets.